-Like the old grades, these new ones are based on color and flavor.
+The grades of pure maple syrup are based on color and flavor.
 They do not relate to quality.
 The grades are meant to help identify the right flavor profile for the palate or recipe.
 As a rule, the darker the maple syrup color, the more robust the flavor.
-The new system breaks maple into two main categories – Grade A and Processing Grade.
+Maple is broken into two main categories – Grade A and Processing Grade.

 Vermont-driven change.
 New maple syrup grades approved by the Vermont legislature will create a single international standard.
 These new grades will go into effect in Vermont in January of 2014 and the rest of the US in 2015.